doubleoroos/OpenAI_NeuroWave/README.md

 See Devpost for full details.

 ## Elevator Pitch
-**NeuroWave turns the human body into the interface — translating measurable biological signals into AI-driven insight, no computer required.**
+**NeuroWave turns the human body into the interface, translating measurable biological signals into AI-driven insight, no computer required.**

 ## How We Used gpt-oss
 - Input: Evidence JSON (`max_R`, `portal window`, `frequency`, `dt`).